ywu1011/ywu1011.github.io/README.md

 Random Forest emerges as the best-performing model based on the current results, with the highest AUC and balanced metrics for both classes.
 However, XGBoost has the potential to surpass Random Forest with optimized hyperparameters, especially for imbalanced datasets.
 Ridge Regression, while underperforming in this context, remains a viable baseline model due to its simplicity and interpretability.
 Future work should focus on addressing class imbalance and exploring advanced boosting techniques to improve minority class performance further.

 ## References
-[1] Pandey, T. N., Jagadev, A. K., Mohapatra, S. K., & Dehuri, S. (2017, August).
+[^1]: [Pandey, T. N., Jagadev, A. K., Mohapatra, S. K., & Dehuri, S. (2017, August).
 Credit risk analysis using machine learning classifiers.
 In 2017 International Conference on Energy, Communication, Data Analytics and Soft Computing (ICECDS) (pp. 1850-1854).
-IEEE.
+IEEE.]

-[2] Shi, S., Tse, R., Luo, W., D’Addona, S., & Pau, G. (2022).
+[^2]: [Shi, S., Tse, R., Luo, W., D’Addona, S., & Pau, G. (2022).
 Machine learning-driven credit risk: a systemic review.
-Neural Computing and Applications, 34(17), 14327-14339.
+Neural Computing and Applications, 34(17), 14327-14339.]

 [back](./)